Sanjanaa-bs/aws-devops-end-to-end/README.md

 </tr>
 </table>

-> 🎯 **Interview Tip:** Explain how you prevent AWS key leaks using OIDC → this is a common senior interview question
+> 🎯 **About:** Explain how you prevent AWS key leaks using OIDC → this is a common senior interview question

 ---